Oghma-Infinium/Vagabond/README.md

   - Delete `ccbgssse037-curios.esl` and `ccbgssse037-curios.bsa` from your Skyrim Special Edition Steam install location `steamapps\common\Skyrim Special Edition\Data`, then verify integrity of game files for Skyrim Special Edition on Steam.

 ## Post-Installation

+### ⚠ Verify Install ⚠

+**THIS STEP IS MANDATORY.**

+Due to size of the list, the chances of Wabbajack causing a corrupted installation is higher than usual.
+This can cause random crashes or issues that are not reproducible on the modlist author's end.

+Please follow the steps in [this guide](https://github.com/Oghma-Infinium/Modding-Guides/blob/main/tutorials/Verifying%20your%20Modlist%20Install.md) right after your install is done to verify your Vagabond install does not have any errors.
+If you receive errors in the command prompt window after doing the steps in the guide *successfully*, delete the `mods` folder inside your `Vagabond` folder and rerun the Wabbajack installer for Vagabond again.

+If you have any questions or issues doing this step, feel free to stop by the [discord server](https://discord.gg/WakingDreams) for help.

 ### Antivirus Exceptions